stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/How_Tos/03_Testing_Email.md

 title: How to test emails within unit tests

-# Testing Email within Unit Tests
+# Testing email within unit tests

 SilverStripe's test system has built-in support for testing emails sent using the `[api:Email]` class.
 If you are running a `[api:SapphireTest]` test, then it holds off actually sending the email, and instead lets you assert that an